Insights

 How do search engines work?

-You do not need to know every algorithm detail to manage SEO well.
+You don’t need to know every algorithm detail to manage SEO well.
 But you do need to understand the basic workflow.

-Older websites often have many pages that were created at different times by different teams.
-Some pages overlap.
-Some target outdated keywords.
-Some have weak metadata.
-Some are not internally linked.
+Differ from doing SEO for a new website, older websites often have many pages that were created at different times by different teams.
+Some pages overlap, some may target outdated keywords, and other iconic problems that you’ll wonder why.

 This can create three common issues: